Midazolam Injection HospiraPronunciation

 - continuous intravenous infusion for sedation of intubated and mechanically ventilated patients as a component of anesthesia or during treatment in a critical care setting.

-Midazolam injection is contraindicated in patients with a known hypersensitivity to the drug.
+Injectable midazolam is contraindicated in patients with a known hypersensitivity to the drug.
 Benzodiazepines are contraindicated in patients with acute narrow-angle glaucoma.
 Benzodiazepines may be used in patients with open-angle glaucoma only if they are receiving appropriate therapy.
 Measurements of intraocular pressure in patients without eye disease show a moderate lowering following induction with midazolam; patients with glaucoma have not been studied.

 Personnel and Equipment for Monitoring and Resuscitation